|31st March |

 Offsite: Killjoy Clare Short revives anti-page 3 rant

-The Leveson Inquiry should also take note of my experience to learn how the media can censor public debate.
+Leveson Inquiry should also take note of my experience to learn how the media can censor public debate.
 The deliberate bullying I endured was designed to stop me discussing an issue of public concern and to frighten other women off.
-This is
+This is not a

 The prudes trying to strip the tabloids of topless pics belittle women far more than any male reader could.

 With the Leveson Inquiry currently insisting that the press bares all, campaign groups such as Turn Your Back on Page 3 have spotted an